Host Program

 What are the financial expectations of hosting?

-Although Americans tend to be uncomfortable talking about money, hosts should communicate with their students regarding payment expectations for any activities or outings (e.g. museum visits, concert tickets, etc.).
-Assumptions can lead to feelings of hurt and embarrassment for both parties.
+Hosting should not be a costly endeavor.
+Shared activities and events do not need to be elaborate/expensive.
+Hosts should communicate with their students regarding payment expectations for any activities or outings (e.g. museum visits, concert tickets, etc.).
+Managing expectations is important to avoid confusion and misunderstandings.

 Since the hosting obligation is for one year, how do hosts handle students who are here for a longer period?

 Students are aware that the program is for one year.
-If a fast friendship develops, that is great.
-The coordinator of the Host Program, however, will be hoping that hosts are still available to host a new student for the coming academic year.
-Experience has shown that during the second year the meetings are much fewer, no matter how strong the friendship .
-Sometimes the hosts will bring their former student along to help from time to time with a new student.
+If a strong friendship develops, that is great.
+However, the Host Program coordinator will be hoping that hosts are still available to host a new student for the coming academic year.
+Experience has shown that during the second year the meetings are much fewer, no matter how strong the friendship.
+Sometimes the hosts will invite their former student to activities and events to help a new student.

-Are there events where the program gathers as a whole?
+Are there activities where the program gathers as a whole?

 The Host Program organizes a few informal activities during the year where hosts and students can come together as a group.
-Hosts will inform their students when and where these events take place.
-Students are welcome to attend these events without their hosts and vice versa.
+Hosts will inform their students when and where these activities take place.
+Students are welcome to attend these activities without their hosts and vice versa.

 Apply to Become a Host

 Be part of a group of special people who help make Harvard a friendlier place for newly arrived international graduate students.
-By joining the Host Program for International Students, you join the hundreds of volunteers who have enriched the lives of thousands of students over the past many years, and, at the same time, found their own lives enriched.
-A relatively small effort can bring big rewards.
-Your kindness reflects Harvard, the Boston community, and in fact the United States as a whole.
+By participating in the Host Program for International Students, you will join a group of hundreds of volunteers who have enriched the lives of thousands of graduate students, and, in turn, found their own lives enriched.
+A relatively small effort can reap big rewards.
 Hosting is a way in which one person can make a difference!

 Apply to Host Program Online